achow101/achow101.github.io/index.markdown

 I am also the moderator of the [Technical Support](https://bitcointalk.org/index.php?board=4.0) and [Development and Technical Discussion](https://bitcointalk.org/index.php?board=6.0) sections of [Bitcointalk](https://bitcointalk.org)

-If you would like to support my work, tip me some Bitcoin at [bc1q5cyl64sdr3m965p8ayzvkr8ptmwstkhcgwsd53](bitcoin:bc1q5cyl64sdr3m965p8ayzvkr8ptmwstkhcgwsd53)
+If you would like to support my work, please visit my [donations page](https://tip.achow101.com/).

 ## Projects